sandipsubedi/notes_ruby_on_rails/docs/ruby/by_value_vs_by_reference.md

+---
+id: doc3
+title: This is Document Number 3
+---

 # By Value or By Reference:

 ## Methods:
 - In ruby, arguments inside a method are passed by reference